-Can I register an LLC in a different state than where I live or do business?
+Can I register an LLC in a state different from where I live or do business?

 What can I consider before deciding where to start my business?